Home » Guides » Mastering the Button Position: Tips and Strategies

 Characteristics of the Button in Poker

-Here’s an example that can help make the importance of poker table position even clearer.
+Thus, button position poker is a key part of that picture.
+Here’s an example that can help make its importance even clearer.
 Imagine you’re playing from an early position, under the gun.
-Your hand is okay but not spectacular; something like J-9 suited.
+Your hand is okay but not spectacular; your hole cards are J-9 suited.
 What are you going to do with that?

 As you can see, it requires a much stronger hand to raise from an early position than from the button.